thomas-genauso/stopwatch/README.md

-# stopwatch
+# Stopwatch

 A simple stopwatch app written only in pure css and javascript, no framework/library whatsoever.

 The main files are index.html, styles.css and app.js.

-You can see the app live [here.](https://agile8272.github.io/stopwatch/index.html).
+You can see the app live [here](https://agile8272.github.io/stopwatch/index.html).

 ## How to run the app